jwharmeriv/Data_Science_Job_Skills/README.md

 ## Data
 Kaggle is an online community of data scientists and machine learning engineers.
 Kaggle allows users to find datasets they want to use in building AI models, publish datasets, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.
 The data for this dataset was collected by RRK-CODER (Kaggle profile name) through a systematic web scraping process using the Selenium framework.
 Leveraging Selenium allowed for the automated retrieval and analysis of information from over 1,500 live data science job listings on Glassdoor.com.

 The data encompasses essential details about each job listing, facilitating comprehensive analysis and insights into the data science job market.
-I decided to focus the analysis on the skills, location, industry, and company ratings for each open position to allow me to prioritize which skills to learn first, which industry is hiring the most data scientists/data analysts, and where these positions are located in the Unites States (including remote positions).
+I decided to focus the analysis on the skills, location, industry, and company ratings for each open position to allow me to prioritize which skills to learn first, which industry is hiring the most data scientists/data analysts, and where these positions are located in the United States (including remote positions).

 [Glassdoor Data Science Job Listings](https://www.kaggle.com/datasets/rrkcoder/glassdoor-data-science-job-listings/data)